-Minecraft 1.17 introduced a great many new blocks and features, and one of the most eye-catching is Amethyst - a new resource which spawns inside underground Geodes and can be used for a variety of things both practical and decorative.
+Want to learn how to find Amethyst Geodes in Minecraft 1.17?
+Part 1 of the Caves and Cliffs update introduced a great many new blocks and features, and one of the most eye-catching is Amethyst - a resource which spawns inside underground Geodes and can be used for a variety of things both practical and decorative.

 How to find Amethyst Geodes in Minecraft

-Amethyst Geodes are fairly large and surprisingly common structures.
-They often intersect with and block off existing caves when generated, so the best way to find them is to find an enormous cave and start exploring.
+Amethyst Geodes are fairly large and surprisingly common structures - as you'll know if you've ever used Minecraft commands to enter Spectator mode and look through the ground at all the caves beneath.
+Geodes often intersect with and block off existing caves when generated, so the best way to find Amethyst Geodes is to find an enormous cave and start exploring.

 You'll know if you've found a Geode because it is surrounded by an outer layer of Smooth Basalt, followed by a middle layer of Calcite, before finally reaching the centre, which is made out of various types of Amethyst.
 Be aware also that a Geode is hollow and the light level generated by Amethyst Clusters is not enough to prevent hostile mobs from spawning inside it.